TheRealSlander/Resizable-Selectable-Components/README.md

 Nodes can be resized/moved by clicking and dragging them or their handles.
 They also have an Edit mode to allow precice placements (using magnetism and helper dotted lines).
 A lot of options are provided, and the node can be selected and moved together if desired as well.

+There is a demo project with the components inside so you can test them without impacting your own project.

 [Demo 1.webm](https://github.com/TheRealSlander/Resizable-Selectable-Components/assets/102065761/98edee20-9223-4ed7-9326-e3898c8b995d)

 A simple panel is available to edit the position/size of the nodes but you can provide your own if desired.
 The default panel is also smartly placed according to the available space around the edited node.